 However, it doesn’t stop there.

-If Google has provided user with bad results, it can easily be determined based on click through rate, time spent on a page as well as bounce rate.
-If these parameters are unsatisfyingly low, RankBrain will give another set of result the next time troublesome query is typed in.
+Search engine tracks click through rate, time spent on a page as well as website’s bounce rate.
+If these stats are low, RankBrain will give another set of result the next time such a query is typed in.

-Have in mind that a vast amount of these queries are long-tail keywords which are sometimes ambiguous in nature.
+Have in mind that a vast amount of these queries are long-tail keywords.
+They are sometimes ambiguous in nature.
 If we take this into account, the problem becomes even bigger.

 Even though general public was first informed of RankBrain in October 2015, it was first introduced at the beginning of the same year.
 The entire process was performed in several stages.
 This allowed Google team to monitor progress as they went.